harshitsinghai77/fictional-octo-funicular/posts/the-rise-of-the-robo-advisors.md

 ---
 title: "The Rise of the Robo Advisors"
 excerpt: "I had the opportunity to work as a software engineer intern for a startup working on Robo advisor.
-Robo advisor has been there for quite some time in the USA market, but the Indian market hasn’t seen such adaption."
+The rise of robo advisors, or automated investment platforms, has been one of the most significant developments in the financial services industry in recent years.
+In this article, we will explore the rise of robo advisors, and some of the key factors that have contributed to their growth and success."
 coverImage: "https://miro.medium.com/max/1362/1*E75KBeymx4yIBhl7HtKGYQ.jpeg"
 date: "2020-07-15T01:56:07.322Z"
 author: